Rhythms within the Rhythm

 Cranial Academy Conference, Des Moines, Iowa.
 June 2002

-Sutherland’s contribution of the idea of the primary or cranial rhythmic impulse (CRI) and the sophisticated mechanism behind it altered our perception of the field of osteopathy.
+Sutherland’s contribution to the idea of the primary or cranial rhythmic impulse (CRI) and the sophisticated mechanism behind it, altered our perception of the field of osteopathy.
 Modern research, in its attempt to understand the fluid rhythm, appears unable to produce a unified theory, for no current research has hit the proverbial (if not elusive) pot of gold .
 The premise of this paper is to present a new paradigm for the mechanism, based on a formal ontological argument.

 The nature of the rhythm

 In classical terms, we can view the six-second cranial cycle and the variables that disrupt it as accidents that have happened.
 The walking wounded whom we see, carry the imprint of these variables through the door of our office.
 But what came first?
-The backache, the fall, traffic accident, habitual pose, the repetitive trauma, are all accidents that have occurred.
-However, we must also ask whether there were coexistent accidents (a state of non-adaptability) already occurring within the niche occupied by that person at that moment
+The backache, the fall, traffic accident, habitual pose, and the repetitive trauma, are all accidents that have occurred.
+However, we must also ask whether there were co-existent accidents (a state of non-adaptability) already occurring within the niche occupied by that person at that moment